 The Trumpeter of Krakow is an absorbing novel set in 1490s Poland.
 This story offersman interesting combination of legend with the real fact that to this day the trumpet is played on the hour in Krakow.

-In World War II historical fiction, Escape from Warsaw (Original title: The Silver Sword) will please boys and girls with its brother-sister protagonists.
+In World War II historical fiction, Escape from Warsaw will please boys and girls with its brother-sister protagonists.
 Set in the chaos accompanying the end of the war, three children must use courage and cooperation to escape Warsaw and travel across Europe to rejoin their parents.

 Rosemary Sutcliff’s historical fiction about Roman Briton are some of my favorite books to recommend.
 Sutcliff is both an enchanting storyteller and an excellent writer.
-You will leave with the feeling you have visited Briton and made a new cast of friends after reading The Eagle, The Silver Branch, and The Lantern Bearers.
+You will leave with the feeling you have visited Briton and made a new cast of friends after reading The Eagle of the Ninth , The Silver Branch, and The Lantern Bearers .

-Taken by the Enemy: The Blue and the Gray Series is a fascinating series in that Oliver Optic wrote it soon after the Civil War, thus offering a unique historical perspective.
+Taken by the Enemy is first in a fascinating series in that Oliver Optic wrote it soon after the Civil War, thus offering a unique historical perspective.
 This story of a teenage boy attempting to recover his sister from the south on the eve of the war is a tale of courage and family loyalty.

 The Red Badge of Courage is a very well known Civil War historical fiction novel about a young man’s experience fighting in the Union Army.
 Memorable for its depiction of the horror of war, it is also offers a good storyline of character development through the young man’s personal battle againt cowardice.

 In the realm of animal fiction, The Yearling is a famous book with its timeless themes of growing up and sacrifices.
-A bit sad, but a classic every young oerson should read.
+A bit sad, but a classic every young person should read.